carlkma/utek2022/README.md

 The remaining Python scripts run in a similar fashion.

-Part 6, as specified in the Competition Handout, is presented as a multimedia file, in this case, a series of Engineering drawings in JPG.
+Part 6, as specified in the Competition Handout, is presented as a multimedia file, in this case, a series of Engineering drawings in a PDF.

 ## Citations
 Code and/or inspirations are gathered from the following sources: